Strengthening Relationships with Parents and Families

 What support is provided during the transition?

 At every team meeting, parents, students and members of the treatment team meet to review progress and plan for the transition from the O-School.
-While each student’s experience is unique, the goal of reuniting families and returning students to their home schools remains consistent and is the primary goal.
+While each student’s experience is unique, the goal of returning students to their home schools remains consistent and is the primary goal.
 This collaborative process ensures that the transition takes place in a thoughtful, timely and appropriate way.